Summer Public Interest Funding Application

 The University of Chicago Law School is committed to supporting a range of summer public interest employment opportunities.
 To meet this commitment, the Heerey Fellowship Program provides one guaranteed award of $6,000 to every 1L student who works in eligible non-profit or government law positions for at least eight full-time weeks of their first-year summer.
 Second-year students who work in qualifying public interest positions for at least eight full-time weeks are also eligible for a single guaranteed award of $6,000 through the Chicago Law Foundation (“CLF”), or through other donor support.
 Are you eligible for this funding even if your summer employer also pays you?
 Yes, you may also earn up to $6,000 in other, external (non-Law School) summer funding.
 But, those who earn more than $6,000 in external funding will be required to relinquish excess public interest funding at the end of the summer.

-To receive summer public interest funding, please fill out the online form.
-Please submit your funding application web form by May 19th.
-Online forms will be accepted after this date as well, though funding may be delayed.
+To receive summer public interest funding, please fill out the online application.
+Please submit your funding application webform by May 19th.
+Online application will be accepted after this date through August 4th.
+However, the University is transitioning our financial systems in late June and early July, so any application forms submitted after the May 19th deadline may not be funded until late July at the earliest.

 Student Eligibility